biohazard blood material body fluid

 Protecting Yourself From a Biohazard

 Before beginning cleanup, collect the materials that you will need to clean the area.
-Depending on the size of the spill and of the type of biohazard material involved you might need anything from a pair of gloves to a full personal protection kit that covers the entire body.
+Depending on the size of the spill and of the type of biohazard material involved you might need anything from a pair of gloves to a full cleanup and personal protection kit that covers the entire body.
 Find the right protection and don’t forget to consider your eyes and hair.
 It is imperative not to expose yourself to harm when you are cleaning up a mess.

 Biohazards You Can Clean Yourself